Comment on page

-You'll need a Census account as well as a Salesforce Marketing Cloud account with the Administrator role.
 This process involves several steps - please set aside 15-30 minutes to complete it.
 Note that you may be on an older or newer version of Marketing Cloud which has slightly different screens than the ones pictured below.
-Marketing Cloud configuration can be complex, so if you have any questions please reach out to [email protected] and we'll help you tailor these instructions to your needs.
+Marketing Cloud configuration can be complex, so if you have any questions please contact us via [email protected] and we'll help you tailor these instructions to your needs.

 Sign in to Salesforce Marketing Cloud and enter "Setup"